AngeliquevanRensburg/2020-08-03-ttt-online-CET/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 root: .               # DON'T CHANGE THIS EITHER.
 (THANK YOU.)
-country: "Online"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: ""      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
-language: "English"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 humandate: "August 3-4, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "9:00am - 17:00pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "9:00 am - 17:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: August 3, 2020      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: August 4, 2020        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Malvika Sharan", "Angelique van Rensburg"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]